5.6.1 Women (15-49) Making their own Informed Decisions Regarding Sexual Relations, Contraceptive use and Reproductive Health Care

 Data is accurate as of October 31, 2018.

-5.6.1 Women (15-49) Making their own Informed Decisions Regarding Sexual Relations, Contraceptive use and Reproductive Health Care Sustainable Development Goals
+5.6.1 Women (15-49) Making their own Informed Decisions Regarding Sexual Relations, Contraceptive use and Reproductive Health Care in the Sustainable Development Goals

 5. Achieve gender equality and empower all women and girls